gdeest/isl-bindings/README.md

     idx y >=: idx x &&: idx y <=: cst 100
 ```

-which is an order of magnitude shorter than the corresponding C code.
+which is an order of magnitude shorter than the corresponding C code!
 Also, we
 try very hard to make the API as safe as possible.
 For example:

 - The `BasicSet` type is indexed by a type variable `s` corresponding to the